-Lake View Campus 7:45

-Student breakfast will be available until 8:10 a.m., on Lake View Campus
+Lake View Campus 7:45.
+Student breakfast will be available until 8:10 a.m. at the Lake View Campus.

-Mountain View Campus 7:30

-Student breakfast will be available until 7:45 a.m., on Mountain View Campus
+Mountain View Campus 7:30.
+Student breakfast will be available until 7:45 a.m. at the Mountain View Campus.

-The established attendance time:

-Mountain View is 7:45 am daily.
+The established attendance time: Mountain View is 7:45 am daily.

-Students who are late to school must report directly to the Main Office to obtain a late pass.
+Students who are late to school must report directly to the Nurses office to obtain a late pass.
 Students in grades 6-12 are expected to be in their homeroom by 7:45 am daily.